kfelter/kfelter.github.io/README.md

 ### Contract (Golang, SQL, HTML, On-Prem) 10/2022 - 02/2023

 * Client's email system needed to be completely replaced with an on prem solution
-* Created a application using golang that was able to send 5MM emails a day
+* Created an application using golang that was able to send 5MM emails a day
 * Created an internal tool to automate the creation of email campaigns and scheduling emails

 ### Solo.io